Chiefland, Florida: Education

 Chiefland has two public schools: Chiefland Middle High School, and Chiefland Elementary.
 The School Board of Levy County controls their operation and also supervises two charter schools: Nature Coast Middle School and Whispering Winds.
 Other schools under the board's jurisdiction are in the town of Bronson, the city of Williston, the city of Cedar Key, and Yankeetown.

-The College of Central Florida has plans for a $12 million permanent facility on 35 acre of donated land by the Mann family.
-The location is 5 mi north of the city.
-The college currently operates the Levy Center in downtown Chiefland.
+The College of Central Florida has built a $12 million campus on 35 acre of donated land by the Mann family.
 The new location has been designated the Jack Wilkinson Levy Campus in honor of the former high school math teacher's donation of $2.5 million to the campus.

 Library

 Levy County provides Chiefland with a local public library.
 The Luther Callaway Public Library is a depository library that receives publications from the State of Florida for public use.
 The library was dedicated in 1985 to Luther Callaway who was postmaster for almost 30 years and a school teacher.
 In November 2019, two vacant parcels of land were donated by Luther Callaway's family in hopes of expanding the library facilities.
 The library is also supported by the "Friends of the Luther Callaway Public Library (FLCPL) Board of Directors group.
 FLCPL supports the library through fundraising efforts in order to support library programs and resources.